Raymond Harvey

 Raymond G. Harvey (March 1, 1920 – November 18, 1996) was a lieutenant colonel in the United States Army who served during World War II and the Korean War.
 He received the Medal of Honor for his actions on March 9, 1951.

 Military service

 Harvey enlisted in the United States Army on August 16, 1939.

 World War II

-During World War II, he served in the 79th Infantry Division, landing in Normandy, France one week after the Invasion of Normandy and participating in the division's campaigns in northern France and Germany.
-Harvey was decorated for valor several times, earning the Distinguished Service Cross (second only to the Medal of Honor), two Silver Stars, two Bronze Stars and two Purple Hearts.
+During World War II, he served in the 79th Infantry Division, landing in Normandy, France, one week after the invasion of Normandy and participated in the division's campaigns in northern France and Germany.
+Harvey was decorated for valor several times, earning the Distinguished Service Cross, two Silver Stars, two Bronze Star Medals and two Purple Hearts.